StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 {{< figure src="dynamic-table-of-contents-example.png" caption="Note the bolded sections and the gold lines" height="300px" >}}

 Clicking on a link in the table of contents will immediately take you to that section on the page.
-After using such a TOC link, you can then copy the URL in your browser's address bar to save a link to that page section (that you can share with others, for example).
+After using such a TOC link, you can then copy the URL in your browser's address bar to save a link to that page section (that you can then share with others, for example).

 ## Subject index